amzker/PlatformerAI/README.md

 - Fix stupid codes such as one in AI.gd [ done ]
 - let's use coins collected as fitness function and setup coins as path [ done ]
 - Level Generator and auto AI trainer
+- gravity(point,reverse)
+- randomly dropping enemies
+- WAN & LAN
+- AI vs AI (just need to do place_bodies and standalone.new())